Richard Wells Ward

 Privacy and Dignity:

-For more information about how the hospital is working to culminate mixed sex sleeping, toilet and washing facilities, please visit the privacy and dignity pages of the website.
+For more information about how the hospital is working to eliminate mixed sex sleeping, toilet and washing facilities, please visit the privacy and dignity pages of the website.

 Please be aware that, for health and safety reasons, flowers and plants are not permitted on the ward, and only two visitors are permitted per bed.